How to Make a Good First Impression

 When interacting with someone new, try not to interrupt or talk over him or her.
 This is a simple courtesy that many people overlook.
 Listen carefully and remember that communication goes two ways.
 Wait for a cue from the other person that it is your turn to talk before speaking and keep in mind that the better your listening skills, the better impression you will make.

-Obtain the communication skills to help you make a good impression by enrolling at Fremont College.
+Obtain the communication skills to help you make a good impression by enrolling at Fremont University.
 Our graduates are articulate and professional, prepared for some of the most in-demand careers upon graduation.
-Fremont College offers degree programs in Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
-Contact us today to request a free career guide and to learn more about how Fremont College can prepare you for a rewarding career.
+Fremont University offers degree programs in Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
+Contact us today to request a free career guide and to learn more about how Fremont University can prepare you for a rewarding career.